external-secrets/kubernetes-external-secrets/charts/kubernetes-external-secrets/README.md

 ## Installing the Chart

-To install the chart with the release name `my-release`:
+To install the chart with the release named `my-release`:

 ```bash
 $ helm install --name my-release stable/kubernetes-external-secrets